Procedural Checklist Details

 - Submit a final copy in Word format (includes signed sig page) to the Library's V-text online submission page (see below).

 EDD Doctoral Program Resources (Includes links to forms)

-V-Text Form (the online permission form for submitting an electronic copy of thesis or dissertation to Odum Library Archives - submit when dropping off hard copies of theses and dissertations to be bound)
+V-Text Form (the online permission form for submitting an electronic copy of thesis or dissertation to Odum Library Archives - submit after the final review is completed)